X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 | 2                     | 32 pixels   |
 | 3                     | 64 pixels   |

 **Rendering Priority** Sprites are rendered in ascending order in memory.
-If a pixel have already been rendered by a sprite with a given Z-depth, it will not be rendered again by another sprite with the same Z-depth.
+If a pixel has already been rendered by a sprite with a given Z-depth, it will not be rendered again by another sprite with the same Z-depth.
 If Z-depth of the new sprite is higher, the pixel is overwritten.

 **Palette offset** works in the same way as with the layers.